 New Port Richey Press, March 9, 1922

-The Pearl of the West Lodge No. 146 was chartered with twenty-five (25) members, with five of those members receiving their degrees in the Pearl of the West Lodge (U.D.).
-As a result the Pearl of the West Lodge No. 146 took it’s name from the Pearl of the West Lodge No. 3 in Manila, Philippines, where charter Worshipful Master Charles A. Tansill also lived for a time.
+Pearl of the West Lodge No. 146 was chartered with twenty-five (25) members, with five of those members receiving their degrees in Pearl of the West Lodge (U.D.).
+As a result, Pearl of the West Lodge No. 146 took it’s name from the Pearl of the Orient Lodge No. 3 in Manila, Philippines, where charter Worshipful Master Charles A. Tansill also lived for a time.
 Hillsborough Lodge No. 25 and King Hiram Lodge No. 68 were the only Florida Lodges from which Pearl of the West Lodge charter members came from.
-Other Lodge from which Pearl of the West Lodge charter members came from were: Clinton Lodge No. 82, Kentucky; Floral Lodge No. 260, Ohio; St. Charles Lodge No. 86, Arkansas; Boulevard Lodge No. 882, Illinois; Newaygo Lodge No. 131, Pearl Lake Lodge No. 324 and Siloma Lodge No. 35, Michigan; Morton Lodge No. 63, Cascade Lodge No. 427, Gramercy Lodge No. 357 and Reliance Lodge No. 776, New York; Bay View Lodge No. 146, New Jersey; Charles C. Dame, Massachusetts; Midway Lodge No. 135, Minnesota; Humber Lodge No. 305, Ontario; and Tippecanoe Lodge No. 495, Indiana.
+Other Lodges from which Pearl of the West Lodge charter members came from were: Clinton Lodge No. 82, Kentucky; Floral Lodge No. 260, Ohio; St. Charles Lodge No. 86, Arkansas; Boulevard Lodge No. 882, Illinois; Newaygo Lodge No. 131, Pearl Lake Lodge No. 324 and Siloma Lodge No. 35, Michigan; Morton Lodge No. 63, Cascade Lodge No. 427, Gramercy Lodge No. 357 and Reliance Lodge No. 776, New York; Bay View Lodge No. 146, New Jersey; Charles C. Dame, Massachusetts; Midway Lodge No. 135, Minnesota; Humber Lodge No. 305, Ontario; and Tippecanoe Lodge No. 495, Indiana.

 The charter Worshipful Master Charles A. Tansill was from Clinton Lodge No. 82, the charter Senior Warden John Gay Snell was from King Hiram Lodge No. 68, and charter Junior Warden Mead Wood was from the Floral Lodge No. 260.

 As the small town of New Port Richey grew into a young city the Snell Building was eventually torn down as many of the old style wood frame buildings were being replaced by the better red brick.
 As a result sometime around 1925 Pearl of the West Lodge No. 146 moved to another building situated in downtown.
 Their new meeting location was in the Morey-Bowman Building situated at the corner of Grand Boulevard and Missouri Avenue and named for the developers of the project.
-Like the Snell Building the Morey-Bowman Building, pictured below, was a two-story design, however the upper floor of the was designed for use as a Masonic Temple and at the time was one of the most modern halls in the state.
+Like the Snell Building the Morey-Bowman Building, pictured below, was a two-story design.
+However, the upper floor of the was designed for use as a Masonic Temple and at the time was one of the most modern halls in the state.
 Not only was this new hall used by Pearl of the West Lodge No. 146 but it was also rented to Order of the Eastern Star, Knights of Pythias, and the Pythian Sister Lodge as long as meetings didn’t conflict with the Masonic meetings.

-The number 146 was previously assigned to the Yular Lodge No. 146 to meet in Alachua County Florida.
-The Yular Lodge No. 146 surrendered it’s charter on December 27, 1917 with the number being assigned to Pearl of the West Lodge in January 1922.
-Today the Pearl of the West Lodge No. 146 still meets in New Port Richey and in their own building situated at 6319 Louisiana Avenue, pictures of this building will soon be added.
+The number 146 was previously assigned to Yular Lodge No. 146 to meet in Alachua County Florida.
+Yular Lodge No. 146 surrendered it’s charter on December 27, 1917 with the number being assigned to Pearl of the West Lodge in January 1922.
+Today Pearl of the West Lodge No. 146 still meets in New Port Richey and in their own building situated at 6319 Louisiana Avenue, pictures of this building will soon be added.